Thanasornsawan/solidity-learning/README.md

 # My solidity learning

-This project use solidity hardhat and openzeppelin running on local.
+This project is my personal practice use solidity hardhat and chai testing.

+##### Running on local.

 ```shell
 npm install --save-dev @openzeppelin/contracts